 3) Withdrawal from the contract

-If such a customer does not receive this instruction, the Civil Code provides that he may withdraw from the contract within one year and fourteen days of receipt of the goods.
-In some cases, you may have to take back the goods and refund the customer’s money, which can be very unpleasant, not least from a cash flow point of view (more than a year after the sale of the goods).
+If such a customer does not receive this instruction, the Civil Code provides that he may withdraw from the contract within one year and 14 days of receipt of the goods.
+In some cases, you may have to take the goods back and refund the customer’s money, which can be very unpleasant, not least from a cash flow point of view (more than a year after the sale of the goods).

 4) GDPR within the terms and conditions

-If you use cookies, you will again need to obtain the customer’s prior consent to the extent and purpose of the processing of personal information.
-Currently, the opt-in approach is the primary approach in this regard.
+If you use cookies, you will again need to obtain the customer’s prior consent to the scope and purpose of the processing of personal information.
+Currently, the opt-in approach is used as the primary approach in this regard.
 This means that without explicit consent given by clicking a button on the bar, cookies cannot be activated and so no information may be collected in this regard.
 The visitor should be informed immediately on arrival at the website what information you wish to collect about them.
 Along with this, he or she should be given the opportunity to choose which information he or she wants to provide and which he or she does not.
 You must then respect his choice and not collect any other data.

 5) Complaints in case of defects